space88man/kubeadm-transcripts/centos/00-install.md

 # 00 Installation

 In this transcript we install kubeadm  until just before a network add-on.
 All pods will be running except for kube-dns (to be expected, since we don't have a network).

 We heavily make use of pdsh to run command on all four nodes.

 ## Prerequisites

+* For the rare VM host commands that we run the transcript is written for KVM.
+  Adjust for VirtualBox or VMware as necessary.
+  The disk images will be qcow2 format.
+Whenever you see qcow2 replace with VDI or VMDK depending on your chosen VM system.
+The VMs have a single network interface on a host bridged network 192.168.125.0/24.
+The host performs NAT for internet access.
+We use static addressing in the VMs so DHCP is optional.
-* 4 CentOS VMs, 192.168.125.100-103/24, with internet access, and EPEL repository enabled
+* 4 CentOS VMs, named kube0–3, ip addresses 192.168.125.100-103/24 resp., with internet access, and the EPEL repository enabled
 * Ensure docker is running and can pull and run basic images on each node.
 * root has password-less ssh from kube0 to kube[0-3]
-* non-root user: centos has  password-less ssh from kube0 to kube[0-3] and password-less sudo on all nodes
+* non-root user: centos has  password-less ssh from kube0 to kube[0-3] and password-less sudo on all nodes.
+  This user will stand-in for the kubernetes superuser.
 * Install pdsh, pdsh-mod-genders and add the following /etc/genders file:

     ```